cdl-geneseo/geneseo-dictionary/E/elf.md

 # elf

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : elf

 Created by  Unknown User (met6), last modified by  Unknown User (kec3) on Nov 29, 2010

 Noun or Adjective [elf] A petite female nymphomaniac; &quot;All the guys like her because she's an elf.&quot; According to Spring, 2001, &quot;He's dating an elf.&quot; As found in the New York Times, September 10, 2000; &quot;'You know, I almost didn't come,' said Niki Botelho-Pabros, a 3-foot-6 performer who was dressed for the night in a leopard-print bikini top with leather dominatrix armbands and combat boots.
 Dragging on a Marlboro Light, Ms. Botelho-Pabros said: 'I thought it would be exploitative and I tend to stay away from that stimga type of elf and clown job.'&quot;